Izium: Founding and early history

 Settlement of the region by Slavs did not resume until the late 15th century, after the creation of a new centralized East Slavic state in the form of the Principality of Moscow, more intensified settlement took place on the banks of the Donets river.
 As the Principality of Moscow evolved into the Tsardom of Russia, there was an effort to secure the southern border of the East Slavic lands, to stop the "devastating" attacks by the Crimean Tatars.
 The Izium Trail, one of the branches of the Muravsky Trail, was a warpath of the Crimeans in the area in the 16th and 17th centuries before the official founding of the city, passing near the future location of Izium.

 In response, Muscovy built fortifications in the Sloboda Ukraine region, like the Belgorod line (1635–1658) and the Izium line (1679–80), causing the Izium Trail to fall into disuse and easing invader pressure on Muscovy's border.
-In 1681, a fortress named Izium was built by the Kharkiv Sloboda Cossack Regiment within a small settlement on the location of Izium.
+In 1681, a fortress named Izium was built by colonel Donets of the Kharkiv Sloboda Cossack Regiment within a small settlement on the location of Izium.
 This is generally regarded as the foundation date of Izium.

 The origin of the name "Izium" is uncertain.
 It may originate from a Turkic-language word "huzun", meaning "a crossing", or from the Mokryi Iziumets (also simply Iziumets) river that the city was built on the banks of, or from a Tatar word "izzun" meaning "long", or "elongated".
 According to historical materials, it is likely that a Tatar settlement existed on nearby Mount Kremenets as early as the 14th century, which makes it likely that the name of the town has some sort of Tatar origin.
 In Ukrainian and Russian, the town's name is spelled the exact same way as the word for "raisin", but historian V. V. Markin argues that this is a coincidence, and any connection to a supposed Turkic word meaning "raisin" is false etymology.
 Markin notes that it would have probably been impossible to grow grapes in the area, making such a name illogical, and argues that such a word "huzun" meaning "raisin" does not exist in any Turkic language.

 Izium grew to be an important defense against Tatar invasions of the region.
 In 1684, Izium's Transfiguration Cathedral was built.
-Starting in 1685, Izium served as the seat of the Izium Regiment within Sloboda Ukraine Governorate.

-Residents of Izium took part in the Bulavin Rebellion of 1707-1708.
+Starting from 1685 and until 1765, Izium served as the seat of the Izium Regiment within Sloboda Ukraine Governorate.
+Residents of Izium took part in the Bulavin Rebellion of 1707–1708.
 On 7 October 1707, not far from Izium, a detachment of salt workers from Bakhmut and Cossacks led by Kondraty Bulavin defeated a Tsarist punitive expedition heading to Bakhmut.
 In summer 1708, Bulavin sent a squad to Izium, but this was defeated by the Tsarist authorities, and the rebellion overall ended in defeat.
 In 1708, due to the 1708 Russian administrative reform, Izium was assigned to Azov Governorate.
 In 1718, it was reassigned to Belgorod Province inside Kiev Governorate.